 The secret to success is practising little and often.
 Use time wisely.
 Can you practise these KIRFs while walking to school or during a car journey?
 You don’t need to practise them all at once: perhaps you could have a fact of the day.
 If you would like more ideas, please speak to Miss Murray.

 Use practical resources – Your child has one potato on their plate and you give them three more.
 Can they predict how many they will have now?

 Make a poster – We use Numicon at school.
 You can find pictures of the Numicon shapes here: bit.ly/NumiconPictures – your child could make a poster showing the different ways of making 5.

 Play games – You can play number bond pairs online at www.conkermaths.com and then see how many questions you can answer in just one minute.

 Suggested reading list:

 Here is a list of books that you may want to read with your child.
-These can be borrowed from your local library!

 - The Smartest Giant in Town - Julia Donaldson

 - A Squash and a Squeeze - Julia Donaldson